Introduction

 Screw Your Neighbor, also known as Ranter-Go-Round or Chase the Ace, is a Pre-Modern Shedding game first played in the 1500s, albeit by a different name.

-Screw Your Neighbor can be played by at least 3 players.
-Due to the simplistic nature of the game, as many people may participate as are cards in the deck, though they require the space to form a circle and preferably would be able to sit around a table.
+The game can be played by at least 3 players.
+Due to its simplistic nature, as many people may participate as are cards in the deck, though they require the space to form a circle and preferably would be able to sit around a table.

 How to Play Screw Your Neighbor?